seidelmaycon/contracts/README.md

 ### Demo

-You can check a demo of this application on: https://contracts-app.herokuapp.com
+You can check a live demo of this application on: https://contracts-app.herokuapp.com

 ### Configuration